aaronights/aarond.me/src/pages/blog/finishing-games.md

 But is it a bad thing?
 While I didn't get to see the ending of the games narrative story, I did thoroughly enjoy the majority of the games featured here.
 It just feels like an incomplete experience when you don't get to see the credits roll.

 Do you compulsively finish games?
 What are some titles that you've thoroughly enjoyed, but never seen the end game to?
-Be sure to spark a discussion and share your thoughts in the comments.
+Be sure to spark a discussion and share your thoughts in the comments!